 - Facilitate academic inquiry, critical thinking and a deeper understanding of past and present issues related to social stratification, power differences, and inequity;

 - Inspire an awareness and recognition of self (including an inventory of one’s own biases) as necessary prerequisites for understanding the ethnic and cultural commonalities that we share with others in society; and

 - Develop the ability of students to authentically interact and inter-culturally communicate with people from backgrounds different than their own.

 Please check a complete listing of all the courses that meet the college’s Diversity Degree Requirement for the Associate Transfer Degrees.
 Classes will be applied toward either Humanities, Social Science, Natural Sciences, or electives.

-Most new BC students whose primary intent is earning the AAS-DTA degree are required to take a First-Year Seminar (FYS) course in their first two quarters at BC.
-It is strongly recommended to take an FYS course in the first quarter because these classes are a great introduction to college and a proven method to boost student success.
+Most new Bellevue College students whose primary intent is earning the Associate in Arts & Sciences (AAS-DTA) degree are required to take a First-Year Seminar (FYS) course.
+It is expected that students will take an FYS course in their first quarter because these classes are a great introduction to college and a proven method to boost student success.
 They also help students get more out of their college experience.
 Students in FYS courses:

 - Reflect on their strengths, interests, and background, as well as on how they will connect with the BC community.